JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-24-Confusion-Greed-Uncertainty-Bitcoin.md

 I was / am an overconfident and over-lazy investor, so I didn’t do much research.
 But I had a lot of good feeling backing me up!
 Bitcoins price was rocketing.
 If I had some Bitcoin my bank balance would be rocketing too. <span style="font-weight:bold">I didn’t need much of a story to give myself reason to place the bet.</span>

 <img src="/images/jannovbitcoin.png" style="border:1px solid #dedede;">
-<small>Bitcoin price 1st Jan 2013 - 26th Nov 2013</small>
+<small style="color: #9a9a9a">Bitcoin price 1st Jan 2013 - 26th Nov 2013</small>

 Oops...

 <img src="/images/novoctbitcoin.png" style="border:1px solid #dedede;">
-<small>Bitcoin price 26th Nov 2013 - Oct 31st 2014</small>
+<small style="color: #9a9a9a">Bitcoin price 26th Nov 2013 - Oct 31st 2014</small>

 The great thing about complex things is that your brain gets to tell itself lots of stories about them and not have a clear understanding of if those stories are right or wrong.
 When it comes to financial assets, brains really like to do this and they like do this because of a very human trait called greed.

-<small>At the end of this article you can read how further Bitcoin complexity ended my financial adventure in an even more painful way than the market would have.</small>
+<small style="color: #9a9a9a">At the end of this article you can read how further Bitcoin complexity ended my financial adventure in an even more painful way than the market would have.</small>

 <h3>Greed</h3>